just-the-docs/just-the-docs/docs/ContributorHub/contributor-compensation.md

 ### DXD Compensation on Top of Base Compensation

-DXD is locked with 50% vesting after 1 year of the contributor contract start date, and the remaining 50% is vested through a linear schedule after the 1-year cliff, fully vested at 2 years.
+DXD is locked with ⅓ vesting after 1 year of the contributor contract start date, and the remaining ⅔ is vested through a linear schedule after the 1-year cliff, fully vested at 3 years.
 Contributors may not request liquid DXD in their contributor proposals.
-As mentioned below, DXD payment is set to the all-time high (ATH) price in US dollars on <a href="https://www.coingecko.com/en/coins/dxdao" target="_blank">coingecko</a>.

 ### Determination of Price

 ETH payment is determined by the price of ETH at the date and time of proposal submission.
 Because of the high volatility of ETH price, contributors may also determine the ETH payment based on the weekly average of the ETH price.

-DXD payment is set to the all-time high (ATH) price in US dollars on <a href="https://www.coingecko.com/en/coins/dxdao" target="_blank">coingecko</a>.
+DXD payment is set to market price, determined by taking the average DXD price over the last 1 month in US dollars calculated on <a href="https://swapr.eth.link/#/swap" target="_blank">Swapr</a>.

 ### REP